gitsalnoe/spicetify-hide-stats/README.md

 ## Install
 1. Open Spotify with Spicetify installed
 2. Go to the Marketplace
-3. Search for "Hide Stats"
+3. Search for "Hide Listener Stats"
 4. Click Install

 ## Manual Install